Extracting average properties of disordered spin chains with translationally invariant tensor networks: Algorithm

 These terms represent a controlled action of the original terms $\tilde{h}_n[R_n]$ in the disordered Hamiltonian, where the ancilla qudits play the role of the control qudits.
 As with controlled quantum gates, the Hamiltonian terms $h_n$ are diagonal in the control (or disorder) qudits, and simply measure their value.
 Depending on this value a particular local Hamiltonian term of the disordered Hamiltonian acts on the physical spins.

 It is important to note that $\rho$ as defined in Eq.~\eqref{defrho} is \emph{not} simply the Gibbs state of $H$ with traced out disorder qudits.
 This is because first constructing the Gibbs state of $H$ and then tracing out the disorder qudits fails to include the all-important normalization factors $1/Z[\{R_n\}]$.
 The algorithm we develop in this work is therefore a modified version of Time-Evolving Block Decimation (TEBD)~\cite{Vidal2003}, which constructs the Gibbs state of $H$ via imaginary-time evolution while at the same time also ensuring the correct normalization.
-During the imaginary-time evolution, we work with following operator: